-- At the farm keep ahead over a bridleway, via a metal gate on each side, and follow a footpath straight ahead downhill.
-This path goes down the right-hand side of a field to a small metal gate and crosses a stream by a wooden bridge.
-Immediately after the bridge, turn right on a path that starts parallel to the stream and quickly veers away from it uphill.
-[2014: a fallen birch obscures this path: don't miss it!]
-The path runs for 300m through attractive woodland, and continues over a stile on an enclosed, rather overgrown, path alongside another field to Grouse Road. - Turn left on this quiet lane.
-After about 250m, just after the entrance to Elenge Plat, take a footpath right through a small metal gate.
-The footpath runs along the right hand side of a meadow, goes through a large metal gate, becomes a wide enclosed path and crosses a tarmac drive by a fingerpost.
-Keep ahead on a brick-lined path.
-Avoid a driveway leading into Spring Farm on the right and continue on a much narrower path.
+- 3 At the farm keep ahead to go over a bridleway, via a metal gate on each side, and follow a footpath straight ahead downhill.
+This path goes down the right-hand side of a field by way of a liftable electric fence to end at a small metal gate by a fingerpost.
+Cross the stream via a wooden bridge.
+Immediately after the bridge, turn right on a path that starts parallel to the stream and then quickly veers away from it uphill.
+The path runs for 300m through attractive woodland, and continues over a 2-plank bridge and down the right-hand side of an enclosed, rather overgrown, path alongside another field to Grouse Road. - 4 Turn left on this quiet lane.
+After about 250m, just before the entrance to Elenge Plat, take a footpath right through a small metal gate.
+The footpath runs along the right-hand side of a meadow, goes through a large metal gate, becomes a wide enclosed path, and crosses a tarmac drive by a fingerpost.
+Keep ahead on a path marked Private Spring Farm.
+In around 100m avoid the driveway leading into Spring Farm on your right and continue on a much narrower path.
 100m further, ignore a signposted right turn.
-After about 1⁄2 km through lovely woods [2014: ducking under a fallen tree] you cross a merry stream by a bridge with a rail, between bars, into a meadow of scattered gorse.
+After about 1⁄2 km through lovely woods you cross a merry stream by a bridge with a rail.
+Continue into a meadow of scattered gorse via a stile next to a fingerpost.
 At the other side of the gorsy meadow, under oaks, you arrive at a 3-way fingerpost.
-Take the left fork over a stile and along the right-hand side of a meadow in Combe Bottom. - The path crosses another stile by a house on the right with a haha onto a narrow enclosed path ending in a tiny wooden bridge where it maintains direction on a wide grassy path.
-Ignore another right turn to go ahead through a swing-gate by a metal gate.
-Eventually you come to a wide forestry track.
+Take the left fork, go over two stiles and go along the right-hand side of a meadow in Combe Bottom, passing several child horse jumps. - 5 The path crosses another stile by a large new house on your right.
+Just after the house, switch to the right-hand side of the hedge and onto an enclosed grassy path.
+At the bottom ignore a fingerposted right turn and instead continue ahead, uphill, past a collapsed metal gate and a bypassable stile.
+Eventually, at a 3-way fingerpost, you come to a wide forestry track.
 Turn sharp left on it.
-(If you are looking at Map 134, note that the left-turn short cut does not exist.) - In 100m take a footpath right over a 2-plank bridge, up some steps.
+(If you are looking at Map 134, note that the left-turn short cut does not exist.)

+6 In 100m take a footpath right over a 2-plank bridge, up some steps.
 You are now truly entering St Leonards Forest and families and other walkers will probably become evident.
 The footpath leads upwards and levels out on the expansive heath of Greenbroom Hill, crossing a forestry track (see the other walk "St Leonards Forest: shorter walks").
-You are now back on the

-High Weald Landscape Trail.
+You are now back on the High Weald Landscape Trail.
 Follow the trail and footpath signs, always straight on, ignoring all paths leading off, going over a diagonal crossing path and later joining a wide sandy track coming down from the left.
 Ignore a left turn at a 3-way fingerpost and continue uphill.
 Soon there is a field on the left and the path is gradually joined from the right by a stony path.
 Just after an unmapped pond on the left, the path goes through a modern kissing gate, crosses a wider track and continues along a grassy enclosed path with gorse, sparse woodland, then a field on the left.
-It eventually reaches a T-junction at a wide track via an unneeded stile beside an old metal gate beside the rather gloomy Stew Pond which can be glimpsed on your right.
+Bear right and follow the overhead wires on an enclosed path.
+It eventually reaches a Tjunction at a wide track by an old gate and the remains of a stile.
+The rather gloomy Stew Pond can be glimpsed on your right.
 Your route is left at the T-junction on the straight wide track.